MP, Chatham and Aylesford

 However, Tracey Crouch sometimes differs from their party colleagues, such as:

 We have lots more plain English analysis of Tracey Crouch’s voting record on issues like health, welfare, taxation and more.
 Visit Tracey Crouch’s full vote analysis page for more.

-Tracey Crouch occasionally rebelled against their party in this parliament
+Tracey Crouch hardly ever rebelled against their party in this parliament

 Conservative MP for Chatham and Aylesford

 Entered the House of Commons on 6 May 2010 — General election

 Please note that numbers do not measure quality.
 Also, representatives may do other things not currently covered by this site.

 Please feel free to use the data on this page, but if you do you must cite TheyWorkForYou.com in the body of your articles as the source of any analysis or data you get off this site.

 This data was produced by TheyWorkForYou from a variety of sources.
 Voting information from Public Whip.